All Products

 Select the source table:

-2. Click Precise Search to view the list of matched tables in the Confirm Match Details dialog box.
+After entering the expression, click Precise Search to view the list of matched tables in the Confirm Match Details dialog box.

-Shard Key (optional)
+Shard Key (Optional)

-Batch Read Count (optional)
+Batch Read Count (Optional)

-Input Filter (optional)
+Input Filter (Optional)

-• A fixed part of the data.
+• A fixed subset of data.

 • Parameter filtering.